 They are a near-exact representation of the physical stimuli we observe in our environment, such as trees and rivers.

 Symbolic codes are used to for mental representations of words.

 They represent something conceptually, and sometimes, arbitrarily, as opposed to perceptually.

 Similar to the way a watch may represent information in the form of numbers to display the time, symbolic codes represent information in our mind in the form of arbitrary symbols, like words and combinations of words, to represent several ideas.
 Each symbol (x, y, 1, 2, etc.) can arbitrarily represent something other than itself.

-Support for this theory
+Support for Dual-coding theory

 Many researchers have agreed that only words and images are used in mental representation.

 Supporting evidence shows that memory for some verbal information is enhanced if a relevant visual is also presented or if the learner can imagine a visual image to go with the verbal information.

 Likewise, visual information can often be enhanced when paired with relevant verbal information, whether real-world or imagined.